 What Options Are Available for At-Fault Car Crash Drivers?

-If you were found at fault for car accident, there are certain steps you should take to protect your claim.
+If you were found at fault for a car accident, there are certain steps you should take to protect your claim.
 There may be a possibility that someone else may be more at fault for the accident, but an investigation will be needed.
 A car accident lawyer at Munley Law Personal Injury Attorneys can help.
+You can contact us 24/7, and there are no costs unless we win your case.

 How Can I Prove Who is At Fault After a Car Accident?

-The first thing you will need is to call 911.
+The first thing you will need to do is call 911.
 Once emergency services are alerted and are on their way, you will need to start protecting your claim.
-You and the other driver should exchange information including:
+You and the other driver should exchange information, including:

 - Name